Skip main navigation

 Since the beginning of the 20th century, African penguin populations have declined by approximately 90%.
 Currently, mitigating the negative impacts of climate change is critically important to the future survival of this endangered species.
 As global warming continues to shift the marine and atmospheric environments, African penguins are being affected by habitat loss and lack of prey availability.

-As part of Zoo New England’s impactful and rapidly growing international field conservation program, we will join forces with other institutions accredited by the Association of Zoos and Aquariums, as well as partners in southern Africa, to help protect and recover African penguins.
+As part of Zoo New England’s impactful and rapidly growing international field conservation program, we join forces with other institutions accredited by the Association of Zoos and Aquariums, as well as partners in southern Africa, to help protect and recover African penguins.

 Exploration and Discovery